walterbender/Syllabi/biomimicry.md

 * CAD files,
 * assembly instructions,
 * market cost,
-* bill of materials (BOM), and
+* Bill of Materials (BOM), and
 * multi-view orthographic layouts.

-ID will be defined for all components: refined product graphics and product-name placement graphics as required for the development of a consistent interface and interaction with the product line CMF document (Color, Materials and Finishes/Texture) specifications.
+Industrial Design will be defined for all components: refined product graphics and product-name placement as required for the development of a consistent interface and interaction with the product line Color, Materials and Finishes/Texture (CMF) document specifications.

 <a name="WEEK12">